aspect-build/aspect-workflows-template/{{ .ProjectSnake }}/README.bazel.md

 ## Working with Python packages

-After adding a new `import` statement in Python code, run `aspect configure` to update the BUILD file.
+After adding a new `import` statement in Python code, run `bazel run gazelle` to update the BUILD file.

 If the package is not already a dependency of the project, you have to do some additional steps: